Removal of Director Removal of Director

 • Convene a board meeting to consider the removal of the concerned director and to give notice of the general meeting to company members.

 • A general meeting notice must be sent to all members at least 14 days before the general meeting date.
-A special notice to remove a director must be passed at least 14 days before the meeting at which it must be moved, excluding the day on which the notice is served and the day of the meeting.
+A special notice to remove a company director must be passed at least 14 days before the meeting at which it must be moved, excluding the day on which the notice is served and the day of the meeting.

 • A special notice is required to the company.
 It shall be signed, either individually or collectively, by a sufficient number of members holding not less than 1% of total voting power/holdings for which an aggregate sum of but no more than ₹5 lakhs has indeed been paid as of the notice date.